Chocolate Chip Pancakes

 Make the Batter

 At camp, in a large bowl, thoroughly scramble the egg until it becomes uniformly yellow.
-Add the oat milk and mix until combined.
-Then, slowly in your premixed dry ingredients.
+Add the milk and mix until combined.
+Then, slowly mix in your premixed dry ingredients.
 Using a fork, slowly and gently mix the dry and wet ingredients together until you reach a mostly wet, lumpy consistency.
+Then, stir in the chocolate chips.

 Depending on how long the batter sits, the chocolate chips might start to drift towards the bottom.
-But just give it a gentle swirl with a fork to mix it all back up again before pouring out on the skillet.
+But just give it a gentle swirl with a fork to mix it all back up again before pouring it out on the skillet.

 Left: Adding pancake batter to a skillet.
 Right: Golden brown pancakes in a skillet.